-We have experienced agony in our addictions, only to be offered resurrection through willingness and mercy.
-We were saved and called to teach those who suffer.
-We show our wounds to the newcomer, to the stagnate old timer, and to the complacent member on thin ice.
-We offer ourselves, our histories of self-obsession, our isolation and pain, and, most importantly, our resurrection.
+We have experienced agony by witnessing our loved ones destroyed by addiction and getting swept into the insanity of it ourselves, only to be offered resurrection through grace and surrender.
+We were spiritually awoken and called to share with families who suffer, even if we are still finding significant healing ourselves.
+We show our wounds to fellow members who may still be ashamed of their own.
+We offer ourselves, our histories of attempted control, our isolation and pain, and, most importantly, our resurrection.

-Our Lord gave Saint Faustina a set of prayers to invoke His mercy known as the Chaplet of Divine Mercy.
+Our Lord gave Saint Faustina a set of prayers to invoke his mercy known as the Chaplet of Divine Mercy.
 One prayer includes: "Eternal Father, I offer You the most precious Body, Blood, Soul, and Divinity of Your dearly beloved Son, Our Lord Jesus Christ, in atonement for our sins, and those of the whole world."
 The Chaplet of Divine Mercy is a helpful way to reemphasize God's plan of mercy for us and the world.

-Through recovery from addiction, we get a unique chance to witness our small acts of repentance be met with God's mercy for us.
-When these two forces meet, spiritual growth takes place.
-Saint Augustine summarized this by suggesting we, "Pray as if everything depended on God.
-Work as if everything depended on us."
+Through recovery from the family spiritual disease of addiction, we get a unique chance to witness our small acts of self-discovery be met with God's grace and mercy for us.
+When these forces meet, spiritual growth takes place.
+Saint Augustine summarized this by suggesting we "pray as if everything depended on God and work as if everything depended on us."

 The Church recognizes the Second Sunday of Easter as Divine Mercy Sunday.
 This day concludes what is known as the Easter Octave and calls us to rejoice in the merciful love of God as it is revealed in the life, death, and resurrection of Jesus Christ.
-The Gospel Reading this Sunday testifies to the peace that Christ brings into our lives, overcoming fear and uncertainty.
+The Gospel Reading this Sunday testifies to the peace that Jesus brings into our lives, overcoming fear and uncertainty:

-On the evening of that first day of the week, when the doors were locked, where the disciples were, for fear of the Jews,

-Jesus came and stood in their midst and said to them, "Peace be with you."
+On the evening of that first day of the week, when the doors were locked, where the disciples were, for fear of the Jews, Jesus came and stood in their midst and said to them, "Peace be with you."
 When he had said this, he showed them his hands and his side.

 The disciples rejoiced when they saw the Lord.
 Jesus said to them again, "Peace be with you.
 As the Father has sent me, so I send you."
-And when he had said this, he breathed on them and said to them,

-"Receive the Holy Spirit.
+And when he had said this, he breathed on them and said to them, "Receive the Holy Spirit.